 TLC was awarded state and county grants through the Developmental Disabilities Administration (DDA) to begin rehabilitative services for adults through The Community Head Injury and Reintegration Program, the first day and vocational program for adults in Montgomery County, later known as the Outcomes Neuro Rehab Center and eventually The Outcomes Service.

 TLC established a testing and tutoring service that utilized a team approach to determine the root of a child’s learning difficulties.
 The program offered comprehensive evaluations, psychoeducational testing and specialized tutoring instruction with multisensory teaching methods that allowed a TLC team to assess the whole child and identify why they were experiencing learning difficulties.

 KTS graduated its first three fifth grade students and expanded into middle school grades in 1999.

 TLC launched the Realizing Every Student’s Dream Campaign for a new high school, which began in 2005.

 TLC celebrated its 60th Anniversary, raising over $100,000 at the 60th Anniversary Celebration to improve lives and expand possibilities for individuals with special needs.

-Today –TLC continues to expand the wide range of services to meet the ever-expanding special needs of adults and children.
-With a $12 million operating budget, 200+ staff at three locations serve over 2,100 individuals each year.
+TLC continues to expand the wide range of services to meet the ever-expanding special needs of adults and children.
+With over 200 staff members at three locations, we serve more than 2,000 individuals each year.